 Do you want some tips for tanning outside?

-I love tan days, but there is the worry of the dangers of overexposing the skin to UV rays for long that can be a mood killer.
+I love tan days, but there is the worry of the dangers of overexposing the skin to UV rays for a long that can be a mood killer.

 Luckily, with the right tips, you can reduce some of the risks that come with overexposure to intense UV rays.